 Sunday Smugglers Lee...

-Lee was home to a known rough smuggler and suspected wrecker, Hannibal Richards, tall dark and swarthy.
-In 1789 he'd come here from North Cornwall where he'd been part of "Cruel Copingers" gang, he lived at Gwythers which was then a Farm.
-He and some of his relatives are buried in a graveyard in Ilfracombe.
+...home to a know rough smuggler and suspected wrecker, Hannibal Richards, tall dark and swarthy.
+In 1789 he'd come here from North Cornwall where he'd been part of "Cruel Copingers" gang, Some of known relatives are buried in the graveyard.

 Searching for gallery images